patternfly/patternfly/src/site/pages/accessibility-guide.md

 ## Understanding Users’ Needs

-As with any design, it’s important to understand the user you’re designing for.
-To develop an inclusive design, it’s important to understand the different needs of [different users](https://a11yproject.com/posts/myth-accessibility-is-blind-people/), and consider the assistive tools and methods they use.
-The following are some of the ways we can help address these different needs.
+Great user experiences don’t just happen; they’re designed, tested, and refined with the user in mind.
+To develop inclusive products, it’s important to understand the varying needs of a wide range of users and consider the assistive tools and methods they use.
+This section provides information to help you better understand and address the needs of these [different user groups](https://a11yproject.com/posts/myth-accessibility-is-blind-people/).

+Note: It’s possible for a user to fall into more than one group, or to use tools and devices designed for a different user group.
+One of the greatest benefits of an inclusive design practice is that methods designed for a specific user group will often provide benefits to everyone.

 ### No Vision

 Users with no vision rely on screen readers to access web sites and applications.
-Often, screen reader users will navigate a page by browsing specific elements on the page, like headers, links, or form elements.
-Using semantic elements and ensuring that these elements are still meaningful when pulled out of context is critical for the usability of the site.
+Often, screen reader users will navigate a page by browsing specific elements, like headers, links, or form elements.
+Use semantic elements and check that labels are meaningful when pulled out of context.

 ### Low Vision